keelancook/missions-center/cgcs-staff-information/hubspot/hubspot-pathways.md

 The North American Church Planting (NACP) pathway is designed to equip students to GO by planting churches in North America.
 This pathway is integrated with NAMB/NC Baptist resources and surveys to facilitate your journey in becoming a church planter.
 As a student, you will be guided, trained, and challenged to do evangelism and engage with your local church in a meaningful way.
 You will be taught some about church planting strategies, and you will walk alongside like-minded people to engage North America.
 The goal of this pathway is for you to GO to North America by making disciples and building healthy churches.

 * Expressed interest in NACP
-* Booked a 1st Go Meeting
+* Scheduled a 1st Go Meeting
 * Had 1st Go Meeting with Chloe/Keelan
 * Completed Pipeline Survey
 * Had 2nd Go Meeting
      * Discussed going with GenSend
-* Met with Mike Pittman
+* Met with NC Baptist Church Planting Rep
 * Joined Residency
      * Connected with local church on how they can be sent out from their church
      * Chosen Location for Church